hwayne/lets-prove-leftpad/leanprover/README.md

 It is in tactic mode that Lean displays a view of goals like Coq does.
-There are simple tactics such as `rewrite` (abbrev. `rw`) which rewrites the goal according to definitions, as well as powerful tactics such as `simp` (simplify) and `refl` (reflection) which apply a collection of common-sense theorems to simplify or even prove the goal in one go.
+There are simple tactics such as `rewrite` (abbrev. `rw`) which rewrites the goal according to definitions, as well as powerful tactics such as `simp` (simplify) and `refl` (reflection) which apply a collection of common-sense theorems (in this case proven in mathlib) to simplify or even prove the goal in one go.

 The operator `<+:` means `is_prefix` and `<:+` means `is_suffix`.
 They are both defined in `data.list` in mathlib.